-- Provide the final SAR and POA&M to the agency for review at least two weeks prior to the SAR Debrief - Develop the SAR Debrief presentation that aligns with the guidance provided by the PMO.
-The 3PAO and CSP will be responsible for separate portions of the presentation. - Deliver SAR Debrief presentation to PMO for review and feedback - Ensure the right 3PAO and CSP team members attend the SAR Debrief
+- Provide the final SAR and POA&M to the federal agency for review at least two (2) weeks prior to the SAR debrief. - Develop the SAR debrief presentation that aligns with the guidance provided by FedRAMP.
+The 3PAO and CSP will be responsible for separate portions of the presentation. - Deliver SAR debrief presentation to FedRAMP for review and feedback. - Ensure the right 3PAO and CSP team members attend the SAR debrief.